Git Quick Start Guide

 GWorld.uproject

-This will list all modified file names, with the key point being the --name-only parameter.
+This will list all changed file names, with --name-only being the key parameter.

 PS: COMMIT_HASH_1...COMMENT_HASH_2 must have the older version first and the newer version second.